Preeclampsia - self-care

 Call your provider right away if you:

-American College of Obstetricians and Gynecologists; Task Force on Hypertension in Pregnancy.
+American College of Obstetricians and Gynecologists.
 Hypertension in pregnancy.
 Report of the American College of Obstetricians and Gynecologists' Task Force on hypertension in pregnancy.
 Obstet Gynecol.
 2013;122(5):1122-1131.
 PMID: 24150027

 Reviewed by: John D. Jacobson, MD, Professor of Obstetrics and Gynecology, Loma Linda University School of Medicine, Loma Linda Center for Fertility, Loma Linda, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.